 Blog

 Houston Haynes

 This entry examines the architectural rationale behind avoiding the creation of yet another managed runtime system, instead advocating for our actor-oriented approach.
-As computing platforms continue to diversify across embedded systems, mobile …
+The question isn’t merely academic - it strikes at the heart of how we build …

+Blog